 If you have any medical conditions that require special equipment or treatment, these expenses are typically covered as well.

-For a full list of what medical expenses are covered by a health savings account, check out IRS publication 502.
-As a result of the CARES Act, OTC medications, telehealth, and menstrual care products are now considered qualified medical expenses.
+For a full list of what medical expenses are covered by a health savings account, check out my overview of HSA and FSA-eligible qualified medical expenses and IRS publication 502.
+For example, as a result of the CARES Act during the COVID-19 pandemic, OTC medications, telehealth, and menstrual care products are now considered qualified medical expenses.

 What Expenses are not Covered by an HSA?